allebone/help.omni.af.mil/docs/PEX/Training.md

 o To sign/unsign:

-* Click the View/Sign button at the top to open the form with al items ready for signature.
+* Click the View/Sign button at the top to open the form with all items ready for signature.

 * Click the individual action item's Sign Action Item button to sign just that item.